sylabs/singularityce-community/roadmap.md

 * **Consider Reworking the `remote` Command** https://github.com/sylabs/singularity/issues/78
-The `remote` command configures access to Sylabs cloud services, alternative keyservers, and OCI registries.
-It is complex as there is overlap between these targets, a concept of priorities and global/exclusive keyservers etc. This is likely a good area for a comprehensive rework.
+The `remote` command configures access to Sylabs cloud services, alternative key servers, and OCI registries.
+It is complex as there is overlap between these targets, a concept of priorities and global/exclusive key servers etc. This is likely a good area for a comprehensive rework.

 * **Overhaul `key` command**
 https://github.com/sylabs/singularity/issues/79